coleslaw-org/coleslaw/docs/hacking.md

    ".post" files.
 4. Dear Lord it was miserable even debugging a transposed character error in one of the templates. "${foo}" instead of "{$foo}".
 But fuck supporting multiple templating backends I have enough problems.
+What can we do?

-### Scripting Conveniences/Basic Install
+### Scripting Conveniences

-Right now, we assume that you want to set up a bare repo and use git push for site deploys.
-However good a system this may be, we don't need to have it as a baked in assumption for coleslaw.
-The current deploy system should be moved into a plugin and replaced with something braindead (e.g. `mv` staging-dir to deploy-dir).

-This leads to the following:

-1. Simplify the getting started process for new users.
+1. The getting started process has been simplified for new users.
-   They should just be able to do
+   They are able to just place a config in $HOME or their repo and do `(progn
-   `(progn
       (ql:quickload :coleslaw)
       (coleslaw:main "/path/to/my/blog-repo"))`.
-   We'll still require a git repo for now.
-This does necessitate updating `get-updated-files` for the case where no revision is passed.
-2. We could also add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
+2. We may also add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
    Xach's buildapp or cl-launch would be useful here. frog and hakyll are good points of inspiration as well.